-Doctors said my Dad had less than a year to live.
-Then he was fine.
+Doctors said my dad had less than a year to live.
+They were wrong.

 My parents had been acting strange.

 Like thousands of millennials (or so I’m told), I moved back in with my parents when Covid hit in March, and I never moved out.
 If you’d told me a year ago that this is where I would be more than a year later, I would have laughed in your face.
 But it turned out to be the best deal ever: we were like three oddly paired roommates, eating dinner together each night, watching CNN 24 hours a day, and fan-girling over the latest PBS drama series.

 But at the beginning of November, my parents left for a trip back to Boston and just sort of…never came back.
 Our family has two homes — one in a small vacation town in Cape Cod where we had been living during the pandemic, and one closer to Boston.
 My parents would go back to our home near Boston once a week or so to pick up the mail or make sure the pipes hadn’t frozen, but that was about it…until November.

 They made various vague excuses about their sudden absence: the house needed a deep cleaning.
 They didn’t feel like making the drive back to the Cape.
 They were reorganizing the garage.
 I didn’t think too much of it.
 They have lives that exist beyond me, after all.

 Then the weekend before Thanksgiving, my sister and I both made the trip to our home in Boston to celebrate the holiday, as we did every year.
 My mother had said not to make any plans on Friday night because she wanted the four of us to have a family movie night.

 That’s when they told us.